What Are the Qualifications?

 The Churchville-Chili Board of Education is active in the local community.
 In addition to board meetings, each board member serves on at least one district committee and several members serve on Monroe County School Board Association Committees.

-- be supportive of public education and the District's Mission : "The Churchville-Chili Central School District challenges all students to strive for excellence while developing their unique talents and becoming respectful, resourceful citizens and contributing members of an interconnected global society.";
+- are supportive of public education and the District's Mission : "The Churchville-Chili Central School District challenges all students to strive for excellence while developing their unique talents and becoming respectful, resourceful citizens and contributing members of an interconnected global society.";

 - attend board meetings, work sessions and executive sessions;